-The Fayette County Board of Commissioners would like to notify all interested Fayette County citizens that one position to the Recreation Commission is available to be filled.
+The Fayette County Board of Commissioners would like to notify all interested Fayette County citizens that two positions to the Recreation Commission is available to be filled.

 One term to begin June 1, 2022 and will expire May 31, 2026.
+One term to begin January 1, 2023 and will expire December 31, 2026.

 Applications can be obtained by visiting www.fayettecountyga.gov; Public Notices.
-All applications must be returned to Tameca Smith, County Clerk at tsmith@fayettecountyga.gov or at 140 Stonewall Avenue West, Suite 100, Fayetteville, Georgia no later than 5:00 p.m. on Friday, September 30, 2022.
+All applications must be returned to Tameca Smith, County Clerk at tsmith@fayettecountyga.gov or at 140 Stonewall Avenue West, Suite 100, Fayetteville, Georgia no later than 5:00 p.m. on Friday, October 28, 2022.